AdaCore/why3/doc/starting.rst

 selected using the context menu (right-click).
 This prover is then called on the goal selected in the tree view.
-You can select several goals at a time, either by using multi-selection (typically by clicking while pressing the or key) or by selecting the parent theory or the parent file.
+You can select several goals at a time, either by using multi-selection (typically by clicking while pressing the Shift or Ctrl key) or by selecting the parent theory or the parent file.

 Let us now select the theory “HelloProof” and run the Alt-Ergo prover.